 The Appalachian Trail was the brainchild of Benton MacKaye, a Massachusetts regional planner and forester for the United States Forest Service, as well as a cofounder of The Wilderness Society.
-His idea for a continuous wilderness trail was proposed in an October 1921 article in the Journal of the American Institute of Architects, entitled "An Appalachian Trail: A Project in Regional Planning."
+His idea for a continuous wilderness trail was proposed in an article published in the Journal of the American Institute of Architects in 1921, entitled, "An Appalachian Trail: A Project in Regional Planning."
 His vision for this long-distance trail was to provide leisure, enjoyment, and the study of nature for people living in the urban areas of the eastern United States.

-Just two years later, on October 7, 1923, the first section of the Appalachian Trail, from Bear Mountain-Harriman State Park to Delaware Water Gap, was opened.
-MacKaye then called for a two-day Appalachian Trail conference to be held in March 1925 in Washington D.C., which resulted in the formation of the Appalachian Trail Conference (now called the Appalachian Trail Conservancy).
-Little progress, however, was made on the trail for several years.
+Just two years later, on October 7, 1923, the first section of the Appalachian Trail, from Bear Mountain-Harriman State Park to Delaware Water Gap, was completed.
+MacKaye then called for a two-day Appalachian Trail conference to be held in March of 1925 in Washington D.C.
+This resulted in the formation of the Appalachian Trail Conference (now called the Appalachian Trail Conservancy).
+Little progress, however, was made on the trail over the next several years.

-The trail wasn't completed until August 1937 when the Civilian Conservation Corps connected the ridge between Spaulding and Sugarloaf Mountains in Maine.
-The 1968 National Trails System Act made the AT a linear national park, and authorized funds to surround the entire route with public lands, either federal or state, and to protect it from incompatible uses.
-Roughly 2175 miles in length, the Appalachian Trail is the nation's longest marked footpath.
-It passes through 6 national parks and touches 14 states.
+The trail wasn't completed until August of 1937 when the Civilian Conservation Corps connected the ridge between Spaulding and Sugarloaf Mountains in Maine.
+The 1968 National Trails System Act designated the A.T. as a linear national park, and authorized funds to surround the entire route with public lands, either federal or state, while protecting it from incompatible uses.
+Now roughly 2180 miles in length, the Appalachian Trail passes through 14 states and 6 national parks.